slzhou-xy/GREEN/README.md

 To use dataset, unzip dataset in directory `./data/porto`.

+- `./data/porto/rn/...` is the road network data.

+- `./data/porto/traj.csv` is the raw trajectory data.

+- `./data/porto/traj/*_od.csv` is the trajectory data for similarity.

+- To get road trajectories, please refer to the [FMM](https://github.com/cyang-kth/fmm).

 ## Hyper-parameters

 The hyper-parameters are in `./config/config.py`.
 You can modify it according to your needs.